American FundsRetirement Planning Center

 • Bonds — A loan agreement between the issuer — typically a company or government entity — and the buyer.
 If you buy a bond, the issuer usually agrees to pay you interest for a certain length of time and to return your principal.
 Bonds tend to be more stable than stocks, but they are not without risk.

-• Cash equivalents — Investments such as money market securities, certificates of deposit and U.S. Treasury bills.
-They’re called cash equivalents because they’re liquid investments that carry less risk than stocks or bonds.
+• Capital preservations — Investments such as money market securities, certificates of deposit and U.S. Treasury bills.
+They’re called capital preservations because they’re liquid investments that carry less risk than stocks or bonds.

 The investment adviser takes the pool of money invested by the mutual fund’s shareholders and purchases these securities.
 All of the fund’s investors then own a proportionate share of each security.
 When mutual fund investors are ready to sell their shares, the fund is required to pay that day’s net asset value for each share redeemed.